TESS-Laboratory/Akhabue_PFT_Classification/README.md

 - The JULES_pub_count.R script: This script uses the europepmc R package to search for publications related to the JULES land surface model in the Europe PubMed Central database.
-The keyword "JULES land surface model" was used to retrieve relevant literature for background research and citation tracking.
+Keywords were used to retrieve relevant literature for background research and citation tracking.

 - Mapped_PFT_Harmonized.csv contains the final output of the plant functional type (PFT) mapping and taxonomic harmonization process.
 Each record includes the mapped